Jonovono/c/README.md

 ## Contact
 Follow me or give me feedback/suggestions etc on twitter [@Jonovono](https://twitter.com/#!/jonovono)

 Don't be afraid to make some changes and submit them!
-I am sure it can be improved greatly.